-- A completed Financial Aid Appeal Form found on the Financial Aid website under forms for the current academic year or in the Financial Aid Office. - An archived Academic Plan must be developed with your advisor.
-The Academic Plan form can be found on the Financial Aid website under the Financial Aid Forms link or in our office.
+- A completed Financial Aid Appeal Form found on the Financial Aid website under forms for the current academic year or in the Financial Aid Office. - A Completion Plan must be developed with your academic advisor and stored in GV Self Service.
+The Completion Plan must then be approved and archived by the advisor in GV Self Service.
+Once the plan has been archived the advisor or the student can send a copy of the Completion Plan to the Financial Aid Office or notify the Financial Aid Office that the plan has been archived.
+The Financial Aid Office can then print the Completion Plan an attach it to the appeal.